-Touch Screen: Contemporary Moving Image Practices is a hands-on, participatory course structured around workshops that move through varying aspects of thinking and making.
-Students will be assessed on their active participation and contribution to these workshops.
+Touch Screen: Contemporary Moving Image Practices is a participatory course structured around class discussion and workshops that move through varying aspects of thinking and making.
+Students will be assessed on their active participation and contribution throughout.

-There will be three, smaller video / audio assignments leading up to a larger, final video assignment.
+There will be two short video assignments, a text assignment and a collaborative assignment, leading up to a larger, final video assignment.
 Students are required to complete all assignments.
 Sketches, rough cuts and preparatory work are an essential component of the work, and must be presented in order to receive a final grade.
 In addition to collaborative classwork students must be ready to undertake independent work, with grading also taking into account adequate time planning and the management of assignments that require several stages of production.